Amazon Jungle: Why You need to Travel to the Most Biologically Diverse Place on Earth

 "This is not a zoo" our capable Bolivian guide spouted.
 "We know where the animals live and we know their seasonal habits, but we can never guarantee sightings."
 Then he scooped an 8-foot long anaconda from under the water and handed it to me.

 The first thing to understand about visiting the rain forest, is that even when standing in the center of an animal's native habitat, visibility may be limited.
-You may see and hear evidence of the animal's presence, but that doesn't mean you can get that shot or capture their activities on video.
+You may see and hear evidence of the animal's presence, but that doesn't mean you can snap that pic or capture their activities on video.
 Being in the presence of "wildness" is sometimes as good as it gets.

 Wild animals are not on display.
 They don't care about your agenda.
 And if it could be said that animals have any social objectives at all, which I'm not convinced they do; at best it might be ambivalence to, or avoidance of, interactions with homo sapiens.
 Except for howler monkeys, who may try to intentionally toss debris on your head as you pass under the high canopy in their "neighborhoods."